 December 2016 came and she started rapidly deteriorating.
 Her chest appeared to get worse, she was constantly coughing and losing weight rapidly.
 My sister contacted the chest clinic and they made an emergency appointment, where they carried out another CT scan.
 Whatever it was that was on her lung was growing, but they still didn’t know what it was.
 She was then seen again in January.
 They informed her that it would be a fungal ball on her lung and they would refer her to Wythenshawe hospital, to see Prof David Denning who specialises in cases like this.

 In February 2017 she was getting worse, she could not leave the house as her coughing was now worsening and causing severe fatigue.
-She also developed another medical problem but for her dignity I do not wish to disclose the problem.
+She also developed another medical problem but for her dignity, I do not wish to disclose the problem.
 She was rushed into hospital via ambulance on 24th February 2017.
 She had emergency surgery and was treated.
-I asked whilst she was in there, if someone from the chest clinic could come over and see her.
-After waiting for over three days they popped over to the surgical unit and said you appear to be fine and await for your appointment with Wythenshawe Hospital.
+I asked whilst she was in there if someone from the chest clinic could come over and see her.
+After waiting for over three days they popped over to the surgical unit and said you appear to be fine and wait for your appointment with Wythenshawe Hospital.
 When we chased it up, it had not been marked down as urgent and even though the referral request was made in January they could not accommodate her for another 6 weeks.
 (This was not their fault – when something is not marked as urgent you don’t take priority).

 Mum was discharged on 2nd March 2017.
 Her discharge form said possible Aspergilloma?
 So I did some research and I then knew exactly what was wrong with my mum.
 Everything stacked up.
 When she came home she was clearly getting worse, she was losing more weight and the cough was horrendous.
-On 22nd March 2017, in the arms of a district nurse she died.
-She suffered an horrific death.
+On 22nd March 2017, in the arms of a district nurse, she died.
+She suffered a horrific death.
 The ambulance and the nurse did all they could, but it was too late.

 She was sent away for a post-mortem and results were inconclusive and tests were to be carried out.
-Fortunately, for us her body could be released for her funeral.
+Fortunately, for us, her body could be released for her funeral.
 How we got through that day I will never know.
 It was beautiful though and so many people came to say their goodbyes.

 Six weeks after her death we got the results.
 She had bronchial pneumonia and an aspergilloma.
 An aspergilloma is a fungal ball within the lung.
-This is caused by the disease called Aspergillosis, which is a silent killer.
+This is caused by a disease called Aspergillosis, which is a silent killer.

 Aspergillosis can’t be cured but it can be managed to make a patient more comfortable and let them live their life a little better.
 My mum never got that chance.

-Since my Mum’s death I am spending my spare time helping to fundraise for Fungal Infection Trust who research this awful disease.
+Since my Mum’s death, I am spending my spare time helping to fundraise for Fungal Infection Trust who research this awful disease.
 They get very little funding and need as much help as possible and to help them I am holding a charity ball in memory of my Mum on 24th November 2018.
 We are very excited and hope to raise a substantial amount of money and raise even more awareness about this horrible illness.